camunda-community-hub/challenges/CD_CI/solution/GitHubAction/process-execution-automator/UnitTest.md

 ```shell
 $ kubectl create -f k8s/process-execution-automator.yaml
 ```
-This command deploy a service with a public address
+This command deploys a service with a public address.
+THis is mandatory then GitHub can access PEA to deploy and execute scenario
 ```shell
 $ kubectl get svc
 pea-public                          LoadBalancer   34.118.231.236   35.229.70.3       8381:30440/TCP                 4m31s
 ```

 # Add the pea address

+The goal of this action is to allow

 In the GitHub project, navigate to `Settings`  / `Secrets and variables` / `Actions`